 If you are a school, community organisation or business that has been collecting on behalf of Micah Liverpool we are able to come and collect items as we have a small van.
 Please get in touch to arrange a pick up.

-If you would like to offer financial support or volunteer with Micah Liverpool we would be delighted to hear from you, please get in touch and we will make suitable arrangements.
+If you would like to offer financial support or volunteer with Micah Liverpool we would be delighted to hear from you, please get in touch and we will make suitable arrangements or visit our Just Giving page to make a donation online.